Sweet Potato Flatbread - dip it, dunk it, spread it or you can even use it as a base for pizza. The possibilities are endless.

 I already have had great success with sweet potato as a pizza base in this yummy Sweet Potato Pizza Crust, where you use this recipe to make one pizza base, and then add toppings after the initial bake and add bake into the oven, for the base to go nice and crisp on the edges.
 It's so good.

-So I wanted to take that one step further and come up with a naan bread or flatbread type recipe, as I often enjoy curry and wanted something that was perfect for scooping up some of the sauce of this Lamb Rogan Josh or Lentil Dhal.
+So I wanted to take that one step further and come up with naan bread or flatbread type recipe, as I often enjoy curry and wanted something that was perfect for scooping up some of the sauce of curries and soup etc.

 To cook the sweet potato, I just pierce a large sweet potato with a knife and place in the microwave for 5-8 mins, start at 5 and check for doneness.
 Then once cooled, you can scoop out the flesh and mash.
 Easy as that!!!

 or if you don't own a microwave you can cook in a steamer basket until fork soft.